Chukwusombiri/greatAC/resources/markdown/policy.md

 **Last Updated:** November 14, 2023

-Your privacy and trust are important to SterFinance Ltd, and so is being clear about how we collect, use, and disclose information about you.
-This notice is provided on behalf of SterFinance Ltd.
+Your privacy and trust are important to GreatAchieve Capitals, and so is being clear about how we collect, use, and disclose information about you.
+This notice is provided on behalf of GreatAchieve Capitals.

 ## Applicability

 This Privacy Policy applies to:

-- SterFinance Ltd products and services, including Managed investing available through the SterFinance Ltd Website.
+- GreatAchieve Capitals products and services, including Managed investing available through the GreatAchieve Capitals Website.
-- SterFinance Ltd website, including all subpages and successor pages (collectively referred to as the “Website”).
+- GreatAchieve Capitals website, including all subpages and successor pages (collectively referred to as the “Website”).
 - Any interactions with our clients, prospective clients, and prospective employees.

 This Privacy Policy will continue to apply for as long as we hold your information, including after the termination of any of your products or services with us.
 By providing us with your personal information, you are consenting to the collection, use, and sharing of your personal information as set out in this Privacy Policy.